lalit-1729/money-monitory/README.md

 # Money-Monitory

-**Money-Monitory** is a platform developed for NatWest Bank customers to encourage savings by rounding up debit card transactions to the nearest pound and crediting the difference to a savings account.
+**Money-Monitory** is a dummy platform developed for customers to encourage savings by rounding up debit card transactions to the nearest pound and crediting the difference to a savings account.
 The platform is designed to make saving effortless and intuitive, with additional functionalities for customer engagement and transaction management.

 ---